29 Aug Covid Infected Library Books

 and we are one animal that strengthens by being together

-And yet, we are conscious not to pick up a library book on hold
+And yet, I am conscious not to pick up a library book on hold

 because it’s risky to touch your germs.